urnathan/libcody/README.md

 The message descriptions use `$metavariable` examples.

-The request messages are specific to a particlar action.
+The request messages are specific to a particular action.
 The response messages are more generic, describing their value types, but not their meaning.
 Message consumers need to know the response to decode them.
-Notice the `Packet::GetRequest()` method records in response packates what the request being responded to was.
+Notice the `Packet::GetRequest()` method records in response packets what the request being responded to was.
 Do not confuse this with the `Packet::GetCode ()` method.